Introduction

 What is Risk Appetite?

-Risk appetite, on the other hand, is the overall amount of risk an organization is prepared to take on to attain its long-term goals.
+Risk appetite can be defined as the level of risk an organization is willing to accept to attain its long-term goals before any action is deemed necessary to mitigate the risk.
 It is a broader, high-level concept that reflects the organization's risk philosophy and culture.
 It answers the question: What kinds of risks is the organization willing to take on, given its mission and vision?

 Consider an investment firm that decides to allocate a significant portion of its portfolio to high-risk, high-reward assets like cryptocurrencies or emerging market stocks.
 This decision reflects a high-risk appetite, driven by the potential for substantial returns.